Restaurants in BOWLING GREEN, FL, US

 14-11-52 locations

-Basic - Equipment in poor repair.
-Observed gasket torn in reach in cooler in the kitchen....
+Basic - - From initial inspection : Basic - Equipment in poor repair.
+Observed torn gaskets in the reach in freezer in the kitchen next to 3-compartme...